 Grahame Muir, Arena UK & Europe CEO states:

-“This project highlights the strength of our expanded Arena Group, with recently acquired Arena RIM Scaffolding working alongside our structures, seating, interiors and furniture companies to support the European Tour’s delivery of a stunning event.”
+“This project highlights the strength of our expanded Arena Group, with recently acquired Arena Scaffolding working alongside our structures, seating, interiors and furniture companies to support the European Tour’s delivery of a stunning event.”

 Arena Structures account director, Simon Marsh and his team installed over 10,000sqm of high-end temporary structures, befitting in high standards to meet the event organisers’ requirements for the new Rolex Series.
 Linked to the 18th Green grandstand, Arena Structures installed a double deck 1,200sqm contemporary hospitality environment overlooking the course, complete with an Arcus roof for improved spectator viewing, with a full upper floor helping organisers increase dining capacity on last year’s open mezzanine layout.